Lightheadedness, dizziness, or blurred vision when running can be alarming, scary, and quite dangerous.

 The above list consists of the most common factors that could be causing (or at least contributing) to your condition, but they don’t cover the full gamut.

-In some cases, your dizziness while exercising can be blamed on underlying medical issues, such as ear problems and heart diseases (one of which is an abnormal rhythm, known an arrhythmia), or taking certain medication, especially blood pressure medication.
+In some cases, your dizziness while exercising can be blamed on underlying medical issues, such as ear problems (likemeniere) and heart diseases (Such as tachycardia, bradycardia, and arrhythmia), or taking certain medications, especially blood pressure medication.

 In case you adjust your training approach but continue to dizziness while exercising, make an appointment with your doctor ASAP.

 New to Running?
 Start Here…

 If you’re serious about running, getting fit, and staying injury free, then make sure to download my Runners Blueprint Guide!

 Inside this guide, you’ll learn how to start running and lose weight weight the easy and painless way.

 This is, in fact, your ultimate manifesto to becoming a faster and a stronger runner.
 And you want that, don’t you?

 Click HERE to check out my Runners Blueprint System today!